akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 </details>

 Let's look at the output.
-Within RStudio, we can open the html files by selecting the "Files" tab in the bottom right corner, then navigating to our 'quality_metrics' directory.
-Open the html report in your web browser.
+Within RStudio, we can open the HTML files by selecting the "Files" tab in the bottom right corner, then navigating to our `quality_metrics` directory.
+Open the HTML report in your web browser.
 Some points:
 * _Per base sequence quality_: notice how quality values drop as the read (in this case, 151 bp long) increases.
-This is characteristic of Illumina's "sequencing by synthesis" (SBS) chemistry, and is a reason that paired end reads are handy.
+This is characteristic of Illumina's "sequencing by synthesis" (SBS) chemistry, and is the reason that paired end data is handy.
 * _Adapter Content_: notice the presence of Nextera Transposase adapter sequence in these reads.
-Prior to analysis, we need to our data of these sequences!
+Prior to analysis, we need to trim our data of these sequences!
-* Anything else stands out to you?
+* Anything else stand out to you?

 ## Running R
 As biologists, many of us use R for analyses.
 I want to briefly demonstrate a few ways an R script can be fired off in Linux and set to run in the background.

 ### Checking out an R script
 Let's move out of Terminal really quick.
-In the "File" tab of RStudio server, open the R script in the demoFolder directory ("demoFolder/Rscript_QCkistFastQ.R"), and run the entire script by pressing **Ctl+Alt+e**.
+In the "File" tab of RStudio server, open the R script in the `demoFolder` directory ("demoFolder/Rscript_QCkistFastQ.R"), and run the entire script by pressing **Ctl+Alt+e**.
 What outputs do you get in the "Console" screen?

 ### Running a process in the background
 While running the script above, you may have noticed that it took a little while for the below lines to run: